 - Panasonic's philosophy to overemphasize contrast in the pictures to suggest exceptional sharpness is not mine.
 My first impression when checking samples was their photographs look dead and cold, the subjects like made of lead.

 I appreciate rather lightness, nuances and atmosphere like Fujifilm does.

 The Fujifilm X30 is well-known for its perfect point-and-shoot mode. — Open for new things I love to use this camera just for the opposite purpose (I disabled any Auto operations) — with the excellent EVF I see anyway what I get.

 I took these first samples north-east of Berlin, in Brandenburg near the Berlin city boundary.
 (When subjects don't look overly exciting .. it's ok, I'm not looking for real life in photography.
 It's about exercises in balancing a view.)

 My latest shots can be seen in the top row of my photo gallery.

-The linked gallery of photo samples (I called 'dead and cold') is top-ranked by Google for "Summilux 15mm". -- I guess that review is for Panasonic lenses the worst PR disaster ever.
+The linked gallery of photo samples (I called 'dead and cold') is top-ranked by Google for "Summilux 15mm". — I guess that review is for Panasonic lenses a PR disaster.

-Note on my sometimes NOT so balanced view on photography (on cameras rather): I'm not the one who crops or stitches photographs.
-It's the camera that crops. -- Photographs/ images have in itself its own native appearance and an aspect ratio that is in their nature.
+A Note: I'm not the one who crops or stitches photographs.
+It's the camera that crops. — Photographs/ images have in itself its own native appearance and an aspect ratio that is in their nature.

-Most of the time I annul the odd cropping by the camera ( 3:2 or 4:3 ).
-Cropping is bad. (see my article on aspect ratio)
+Most of the time I annul the odd cropping by the camera ( 3:2 ).
+(See my article on aspect ratio)